lukeed/taskr/docs/README.md

 > See the [Wiki](https://github.com/flyjs/fly/wiki) for the list of plugins.
 Or search the registry for new [packages](https://www.npmjs.com/search?q=fly-).

-> See [this gist](https://gist.github.com/bucaran/f018ade8dee8ae189407) for a README template for Fly plugins.
+> Please Use our [generator](https://github.com/flyjs/generator-fly) to scaffold new plugins.

 Plugins are regular node modules that export a single default method.
 This method is automatically run when a new Fly instance is created.